MariyaLe/Titanic/README.md

 # Titanic
-Log Reg+SVM to predict survival classes
-Titanic comp on Kaggle is a great to begin with on Kaggle.
-However it has a bunch of ways to solve it and to improve your score.
+Logistic Regression+SVM were used to predict survival classes in Titanic comp on Kaggle.
+This comp is  good to begin with on Kaggle.
+However, there is a bunch of ways to solve it and to improve the score.
 With this notebook I've gained 0.77511 - max with SVM model (kernel=poly).
-I've tried my own version of recoding continuous variables in categorical ones, however it didn't bring me higher score.
-I'll continue to work on Titanic one day.
-But that is for now.
+I've tried my own version of recoding continuous variables in categorical ones, however it didn't bring me a higher score.
+I'll continue to work on this project.